Certora/Documentation/docs/user-guide/problems/problems-timeout.md

 to the library and _internal_ ones as well.
 Only `NONDET` and `HAVOC` summaries can be applied.
 For more information on method summaries, see {ref}`summaries`.

+(timeout-cli-options)=
+## Commandline options

+There are a number of commandline options that influence specific parts of the prover's pipeline.
+While their default values generally yield the best results, changing them is known to improve running time in certain cases.

+### `--prover_args '-calltraceFreeOpt true'`

+This option allows for some rather aggressive simplifications.
+However, it possibly breaks calltrace generation.